Video Streaming Services That Let You Cut Cable TV

 Monthly bill: $28

-Philo is a service backed by several cable networks, including A&E, AMC, Discovery, Scripps, and Paramount (formerly CBSViacom).
-The company recently added the Smithsonian Channel and Pop, which airs older network shows such as “House” and “NCIS: New Orleans.”
-Philo also has a few original series, including “Boss Moves,” with “Love and Hip-Hop” star Rasheeda Frost, now in its second season.
+The company now has the Smithsonian Channel and Pop, which airs older network shows such as “House” and “NCIS: New Orleans.”
+Last fall, it reached a deal to bring 11 Warner Bros.
+Discovery channels to the service.
+Philo also has a few original series, including “Boss Moves,” with “Love and Hip-Hop” star Rasheeda Frost.
 The service has a deal with Kin Community for access to that company’s women-focused lifestyle content.

 Last year, Philo raised its price for new subscribers from $25 to $28.
-However, the plan now includes AMC+, which cost an extra $5 a month.
+However, the plan now includes AMC+, which usually costs an extra $5 a month.
 Current subscribers can keep the $25-a-month plan, but they won’t get AMC+ unless they upgrade to the pricier plan.

 You can also add premium channels, such as MGM+ ($7 a month) and Starz ($10 a month).